Scalable resolvent analysis for three-dimensional flows: Sources of error in the RSVD- deltat algorithm

 \subsection{RSVD approximation}

 RSVD offers estimates of the resolvent modes rather than exact ground truth.
-The accuracy of these estimates is extensively discussed in \citet{Halkoetal11}, and it naturally depends on the gain separation.
+The accuracy of these estimates is extensively discussed in \citet{Halkoetal11}, and it naturally depends on the gain separation, defined as the ratio $\sigma_{i}/\sigma_{i+1}$, where $\sigma_i$ is the $i^{th}$ singular value.
 As mentioned earlier, incorporating power iteration and employing a few extra test vectors beyond the desired number of modes can improve the accuracy of the resolvent modes.
 In many cases, the approximation error of RSVD is the primary source of error in RSVD-$\Delta t$, such that it accurately reproduces the results of the RSVD-LU algorithm.